ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 VID services  include generating, regenerating, and updating VID status.

 ### 2.10.1 Generate VID [**[↑]**](#table-of-content)
-Virtual ID (VID) is used as a mask for UIN to protect the confidentiality and security of UIN data.
-An individual raise request to create Virtual ID of his/her UIN using the Resident Service by providing the UIN.
-The system authenticates the individual’s request based on the security policy of the respective country and provides the VID.
-Additionally, the system triggers the VID generation request status to the registered mobile number/email ID.
+Virtual ID (VID) is used as a mask for UIN to protect the confidentiality and security of UIN.
+An individual can raise a request to generate a Virtual ID via Resident Service by providing his/her UIN.
+The system validates the UIN via OTP authentication.
+On successful validation the VID is generated based on the VID policy of the respective country.
+The system triggers the VID generation request status to the registered mobile number/email ID.
 If validation fails, then the system triggers the appropriate error message.

 ### 2.10.2 Maintain the status of a VID (WIP) [**[↑]**](#table-of-content)

-1. Time Validity: When a VID has expired as per policy, the VID will not be allowed for usage for any authentication transaction.
-1. Transactions: When a VID is used for an authentication transaction, and the policy is for one-time usage, the VID instance status will be used but will not be allowed for any authentication transaction.
-1. When a VID is revoked, the VID will not be allowed for any authentication transaction.

 ### 2.10.3 Regenerate a VID (WIP)[**[↑]**](#table-of-content)